Skip to Content

 When children turn 16, they transition to adult belts.

-Even though your child may have been training for 5+ years don’t expect them to be promoted to higher than an adult blue belt.
-Remeber jiu jitsu belts are based on experience and skill and not time spent at each belt.
+However, even though your child may have been training for 5+ years generally you shouldn’t expect them to be promoted to higher than an adult blue belt.
+Remember jiu jitsu belts are based on experience and skill and not time spent at each belt.

 Can Kids Get a Blue Belt in BJJ?